actionhero/actionhero/tutorials/web-server.md

 *   `connection.rawConnection.params.files` will contain un-filtered form data
 *   `connection.extension`.
 If are using a route to access an action, and the request path ends in a file extension (IE: `server.com/action/option.jpg`), the extension will be available.
 Depending on the server's options, this extension may also be used to modify the response mime-type by configuring `matchExtensionMimeType` within each action.

-Of course, the generic connection attributes (`connection.error`, `connection.params`, etc) will be present.

 ## Sending Files